How Much Car Insurance Do You Need?

 Many more drivers carry only minimum liability coverage, which may be inadequate for the damages you'll suffer in an accident.

-If you’re involved in an accident with either an uninsured or underinsured driver, this provision will cover you.
+This provision will cover you if you're involved in an accident with an uninsured or underinsured driver.
 It will generally match the liability limits you choose.

 Personal Injury Protection (PIP)

 This is a common requirement in states with no-fault car insurance laws.

 The provision covers medical expenses for you and your passengers after an accident.

 Each driver files against their insurance company rather than the other driver's.
 Some PIP provisions will also cover lost wages and funeral expenses.